gonicus/clacks/doc/start.rst

 ---------------------------

 In the base setup you need to setup an LDAP server.
-It contains the very basic structure you're going to mainain with Clacks.
+It contains the very basic structure you're going to maintain with Clacks.
 Your distribution has LDAP packages for sure.
 We're using OpenLDAP in this case::

   $ sudo DEBIAN_PRIORITY=low apt-get install slapd ldap-utils